-Mr. Hourahan has more than 35 years of experience in the heating, ventilating, air conditioning and refrigeration (HVAC&R) industry and is a licensed professional engineer.
+Mr. Hourahan has 40 years of experience in the heating, ventilating, air conditioning and refrigeration (HVAC&R) industry and is a licensed professional engineer.
 He holds a Bachelor of Science in Mechanical Engineering from the University of Connecticut, a Master of Environmental Science from Johns Hopkins University, and a Master of Business Administration from the Rensselaer Polytechnic Institute.
 He is actively involved with various industry associations, including the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) and the U.S. National Team of the International Energy Agency (IEA) Heat Pump Program.

 Mr. Hourahan, as the principal of Hourahan Consulting LLC, provides technical services to advance client interests.
 Such activities include engineering support; technical material creation / updating / review; committee representation / participation; and business management support.
 He works with equipment manufacturers, component suppliers, equipment distributors, contracting firms, industry associations, Federal and State agencies, utility companies, research organizations, and others.